galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 > 2. Rename the generated file to `model`
 {: .hands_on}

-## Predict using test data

-The `model` learned in the previous step can now be used to predict the categories of unseen test (`breast-w_test`) data.
-This step assigns a category to each row in `breast-w_test` dataset.

-> ### {% icon hands_on %} Hands-on: Predict categories using the model
+> ### {% icon question %} Question
 >
+> What is learned by the classifier?
+>
+> > ### {% icon solution %} Solution
+> >
+> > Two attributes 'coef_' and 'intercept_' are learned by the classifier using the training data.
+The 'coef_' contains importance weight for each feature and 'intercept_' is just a constant/scalar.
+However,
+> > for different classifiers, these attributes are different.
+The attributes shown here are specific to the 'linear support vector classifier'.
+> {: .solution}
+>
+{: .question}

+## Predict categories of test data

+After the training process completes, we can see the trained model file (`zip` file) which contains information about patterns in the form of weights.
+The trained model is used to predict the classes of the test (`breast-w_test`) dataset.
+It assigns a class (either tumor or no tumor) to each row in `breast-w_test` dataset.

+> ### {% icon hands_on %} Hands-on: Predict classes using the trained model
+>
-> 2. **Support vector machines (SVMs) for classification** {% icon tool %} with the following parameters to predict classes of test data using the trained model:
+> 1. **Support vector machines (SVMs) for classification** {% icon tool %} with the following parameters to predict classes of test data using the trained model:
 >    - *"Select a Classification Task"*: `Load a model and predict`
->       - {% icon param-file %} *"Models"*: `model` (output of the previous step)
+>       - {% icon param-file %} *"Models"*: `model` file (output of the previous step)
->       - {% icon param-file %} *"Data (tabular)"*: `breast-w_test`
+>       - {% icon param-file %} *"Data (tabular)"*: `breast-w_test` file
 >       - {% icon param-check %} *"Does the dataset contain header"*: `Yes`
 >       - {% icon param-select %} *"Select the type of prediction"*: `Predict class labels`
 > 2. Rename the generated file to `predicted_labels`
 {: .hands_on}

-## Visualise the prediction
+## Visualise prediction

-After the training and prediction tasks, we should check whether the predictions are correct.
-We will use another dataset `breast-w_targets` for this verification.
-It is similar to the test dataset (`breast-w_test`) but contains an extra target column having the true targets of the test data.
-With the predicted and true targets, the learned model is evaluated to verify how good the predictions are.
+After the training and prediction tasks, we should evaluate the quality of predictions.
+To do this, we will use another dataset (`breast-w_targets`).
+It is similar to the test dataset (`breast-w_test`) but contains an extra `target` column containing the true classes of the test data.
+With the predicted and true classes, the learned model is evaluated to verify how good the predictions are.
 To visualise these predictions, a plotting tool is used.

 > ### {% icon hands_on %} Hands-on: Check and visualize the predictions
 > 1. **Plot confusion matrix, precision, recall and ROC and AUC curves** {% icon tool %} with the following parameters to visualise the predictions: